semgrep/semgrep-docs/docs/running-rules.md

 The list below covers different kinds of Semgrep rules:

 - Existing [Semgrep Registry rules](#running-semgrep-registry-rules-locally).
-You may also contribute to the Semgrep rules repository, see [Contributing rules](/contributing/contributing-to-semgrep-rules-repository/).
+You can also contribute to the open source Semgrep Registry, see [Contributing rules](/contributing/contributing-to-semgrep-rules-repository/).
 - [Local rules](#creating-and-using-local-rules):
   - One-off [ephemeral rules](#ephemeral-rules) passed into the command line.
   - [YAML-defined rules](#yaml-defined-rules).